laravents/larvis/README.md

 ## License

-BotMan is free software distributed under the terms of the MIT license.
+Larvis & BotMan are free software distributed under the terms of the MIT license.